Vndn11/Advisor_Network/README.md

-Based on the project files you uploaded, I have drafted a **detailed GitHub README** for your project.

----

 # **Book Advisor 📚**
 A **Django-based web application** that provides personalized book recommendations based on user preferences and interactions.
 This project leverages the **Django REST Framework (DRF)** to create a robust API that allows users to explore, rate, and receive book suggestions.